Eocene: Palaeogeography and tectonics

 During the Eocene, the continents continued to drift toward their present positions.
 At the beginning of the period, Australia and Antarctica remained connected, and warm equatorial currents may have mixed with colder Antarctic waters, distributing the heat around the planet and keeping global temperatures high.
-When Australia split from the southern continent around 45 Ma, the warm equatorial currents were routed away from Antarctica.
-An isolated cold water channel developed between the two continents.
+When Australia split from the southern continent around 45 Ma, the warm equatorial currents were routed away from Antarctica, and an isolated cold water channel developed between the two continents.
 However, modeling results call into question the thermal isolation model for late Eocene cooling, and decreasing carbon dioxide levels in the atmosphere may have been more important.
 Once the Antarctic region began to cool down, the ocean surrounding Antarctica began to freeze, sending cold water and icefloes north and reinforcing the cooling.

 The northern supercontinent of Laurasia began to fragment, as Europe, Greenland and North America drifted apart.

 In western North America, the Laramide Orogeny came to an end in the Eocene, and compression was replaced with crustal extension that ultimately gave rise to the Basin and Range Province.
 The Kishenehn Basin, around 1.5 km in elevation during the Lutetian, was uplifted to an altitude of 2.5 km by the Priabonian.
 Huge lakes formed in the high flat basins among uplifts, resulting in the deposition of the Green River Formation lagerstätte.

 At about 35 Ma, an asteroid impact on the eastern coast of North America formed the Chesapeake Bay impact crater.

 The Tethys Ocean finally closed with the collision of Africa and Eurasia, while the uplift of the Alps isolated its final remnant, the Mediterranean, and created another shallow sea with island archipelagos to the north.
 Planktonic foraminifera in the northwestern Peri-Tethys are very similar to those of the Tethys in the middle Lutetian but become completely disparate in the Bartonian, indicating biogeographic separation.
 Though the North Atlantic was opening, a land connection appears to have remained between North America and Europe since the faunas of the two regions are very similar.

 Eurasia was separated in three different landmasses 50 Ma; Western Europe, Balkanatolia and Asia.
 About 40 Ma, Balkanatolia and Asia were connected, while Europe was connected 34 Ma.
 The Fushun Basin contained large, suboxic lakes known as the paleo-Jijuntun Lakes.

 India collided with Asia, folding to initiate formation of the Himalayas.
 The incipient subcontinent collided with the Kohistan–Ladakh Arc around 50.2 Ma and with Karakoram around 40.4 Ma, with the final collision between Asia and India occurring ~40 Ma.